CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/active_directory.md

 This data is required for Active Directory related alerts/dashboards (Group Changes, Group Policy Changes, and User Changes) and it is only compatible with plain text formatted events.

-Refer to `TA-ad_inputs` App on [this GitHub Repo](https://github.com/CrossRealms/Windows-Input-Apps) for inputs.conf reference.
+Refer to `A-TA-ad_inputs` App on [this GitHub Repo](https://github.com/CrossRealms/Cyences-Input-Apps) for inputs.conf reference.

 Reference for admon input creation:[https://docs.splunk.com/Documentation/Splunk/8.1.3/Data/MonitorActiveDirectory](https://docs.splunk.com/Documentation/Splunk/8.1.3/Data/MonitorActiveDirectory)